 Kona Community Development Plan (CDP): The overall purpose of the Kona CDP is intended to direct growth to appropriate areas in conjunction with necessary infrastructure and public facilities,, while preserving valued natural and historic assets.
 The primary land use goal of the Kona CDP is to direct urban uses to the Kona Urban Area defined in the Kona Land Use Map.
-The subject property is located within the Kona Urban Area, where an alternate use of this residence is proposed with no new construction or reduction of open space.
-The site is also close to essential public services, including police and fie and is connected to all essential public utilities.
-Thus, the request is consistent with the goals and objectives of the Kona CDP.
+The subject property is not located within the Kona Urban Area.
+Thus, the request does not conflict with the goals and objectives of the Kona CDP.

 The proposed use is not contrary to the objectives sought to be accomplished by Chapter 205A, Hawai'i Revised Statutes, relating to coastal zone management program.
-The subject property is located over three miles from the closest shoreline and is not located within the Special Management Area.
-Given the fact that the property has been developed with dwellings in which the proposed use will occur, it is unlikely that any archaeological features and threatened plant, animal or avian species will be adversely affected.
-There is no designated public access to the mountain areas over or adjacent to the property.
-Therefore, the proposed use will not adversely impact any recreational resources, including access to and along the shoreline and mountains, scenic and open space resources, coastal ecosystems and marine and coastal resources.
+The subject property is located approximately 2.9 miles from the closest shoreline and is not located within the Special Management Area.
+Given the fact that the property has been developed with a single family dwelling complex in which the proposed use will occur, it is unlikely that any archaeological features and threatened plant, animal or avian species will be adversely affected.
+Telephone Exchange Road will continue to provide public access to the mountain areas over and adjacent to the property.
+The proposed use will not adversely impact any recreational resources, including access to and along the shoreline and mountains, scenic and open space resources, coastal ecosystems and marine and coastal resources.
 Further, the property will not be affected by any coastal hazards of beach erosion.

-Based on the above considerations, the proposed four-bedroom bed and breakfast operation is an unusual and reasonable use of land which would not be contrary to the objectives sought to be accomplished by the Land Use Law and Regulations.
+Based on the above considerations, the proposed four-unit bed and breakfast operation is an unusual and reasonable use of land which would not be contrary to the objectives sought to be accomplished by the Land Use Law and Regulations.
 Approval of this request is subject to the following conditions:

-- 1. The applicants, successors or assigns shall comply with all applicable requirements of Chapter 25, Hawai'i County Code, (Zoning Code), including without limitation, Article 2, Division 3 (Violations, Penalties, Enforcement) and Section 25-4-7 of Article 4, Division 1 (Use Regulations) thereof, relating to Bed and Breakfast Establishments. - 2.
-The applicants, successors or assigns shall comply with all applicable County, State and Federal laws, rules, regulations and requirements. - 3.
+- The applicants, successors or assigns shall comply with all applicable requirements of Chapter 25, Hawai'i County Code, (Zoning Code), including without limitation, Article 2, Division 3 (Violations, Penalties, Enforcement) and Section 25-4-7 of Article 4, Division 1 (Use Regulations) thereof, relating to Bed and Breakfast Establishments. - The existing wastewater disposal system servicing the existing single family dwelling complex and accessory structures shall comply the applicable requirements of the State Department of Health, prior to the establishment of the bed and breakfast operation. - 3.
+The applicants shall install a reduced pressure type backflow prevention assembly within five (5) feet of the existing water meter on private property, which must be inspected and approved by the Department of Water Supply prior to the establishment of the bed & breakfast operation. - 4.
+Prior to commencing the bed and breakfast operation, the applicants shall secure all required building permits and complete all required improvements necessary to accommodate the 4-unit bed and breakfast operation within the single family dwelling complex. - 5.
+The applicants, successors or assigns shall comply with all applicable County, State and Federal laws, rules, regulations and requirements. - 6.
 Should any of these conditions not be met or substantially complied with in a timely fashion, the Director may initiate procedures to revoke this Special Permit.